 How To Make Santa Hat Brownies:

-The kids can help with these Christmas Brownies by pouring ingredients in the bowl and stirring the batter.
+The kids can help with these Christmas Brownies by pouring ingredients into the bowl and stirring the batter.
 But the best part comes after the brownies have been cooked and have cooled.

 That’s when it’s time to add the Santa hats!
 Use a piping bag to pipe a circle of Frosting on each brownie to secure the strawberry and give the hats a furry trim.